 2 tablespoons peanut butter

-Preheat the oven to 180’C (350’F).
-Line the bottom of the springform pan with baking paper, and lightly oil and flour the sides with coconut oil.
-If making 2 cakes, double the mixture.
-Place all the ingredients except apple cider vinegar in a food processor.
-Process until the ingredients are combined.
-Mix in the apple cider vinegar with a few pulses.
-Pour the batter into the prepared cake tin and bake for 55-60 minutes, until the skewer comes out clean when inserted in the middle.
-When the cake is cooked, leave it to cool a few minutes, then turn onto a wire rack to cool completely.
+Preheat the oven to 200’C. Line the bottom of two springform pans with baking paper, and lightly oil and flour the sides with coconut oil.
+In a large bowl, mix the almond meal, buckwheat flour, bicarbonate of soda and salt, and stir to remove any lumps.
+Add the peanut butter, maple syrup, almond milk and chickpea water and mix until a smooth batter is formed.
+Pour equal amounts of batter into the two prepared cake tins and bake for 20 minutes, until the cakes rise and the skewer comes out clean when inserted in the middle.
+When the cake is cooked, leave it to cool in their tins for around 30 minutes.

 For the peanut butter icing: